In this guide

 The Chair cannot make decisions involving the costs of attending a hearing or decide whether the hearing should be at a different venue.

 In considering what directions to make, the Chair should think about how their decision will help the Committee to deal with the allegations of impaired fitness to practise proportionately and effectively.
-The Chair is not limited to only making directions about issues raised by us or the nurse or midwife.
+The Chair is not limited to only making directions about issues raised by us or the nurse, midwife or nursing associate.

-We send all decisions in writing to the nurse or midwife after the preliminary meeting.
+We send all decisions in writing to the nurse, midwife or nursing associate after the preliminary meeting.

 1 Rule 33 of The Nursing and Midwifery Council (Fitness to Practise) Rules 2004 (“the Rules”)